Trump Shifts Focus to Pennsylvania to Shore Up Reelection

 Pennsylvania is anchored by large cities — Philadelphia to the east, Pittsburgh to the west — on opposite ends, each with sprawling suburbs.
 But the rest of the state is largely rural, comprised of small cities and towns where Trump ran up the score four years ago.

-He will likely need to again, as the president’s prospects have slipped since 2016 in vote-rich suburban Philadelphia, where he underperformed by past Republican measures, raising the stakes on what his campaign’s more aggressive outreach to new rural and small-town voters across the industrial north.
+He will likely need to again, as his prospects have slipped since 2016 in vote-rich suburban Philadelphia, where he underperformed by past Republican measures.
+This raises the stakes for his campaign’s more aggressive outreach to new rural and small-town voters across the industrial north.

 In Chester County, for instance, Trump was the first Republican presidential nominee in more than 50 years to lose what is Pennsylvania’s fourth most-populous county and once a GOP stronghold.
 While 2012 GOP nominee Mitt Romney carried the county on the western edge of metro Philadelphia, Trump fell short by 10 percentage points.